ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/02_pocket_analysis/README.md

 # Pocket Analysis

-This directory contains the pocket-focused analysis workflow for the `01_5FWJ_holo` system in the KDM5C benchmarking study.
+This directory contains the pocket-focused analysis workflow for the `01_5FWJ_holo` system in the KDM5C receptor-setup sensitivity study.

+The folder label `01_5FWJ_holo` is retained for workflow continuity.
+In the manuscript, this system corresponds to the **5FWJ metal-retained** receptor setup.

 ## Purpose

-This folder stores analyses used to evaluate the structural behavior and local properties of the binding pocket during the MD trajectory.
+This folder stores analyses used to evaluate local binding-pocket behavior during the MD trajectory.
+These analyses were used to support comparison of pocket-level stability metrics across receptor setups.

 ## Contents